Mid-Year Climbing Safety Standards Updates

 • Establish an emergency procedure including whistle system.

-• “Shooting” line must be established, appropriate for the skill level of the students.
+• “Shooting” line must be established and appropriate for the skill level of the students.
 Sufficient spacing must be provided for each student on the “shooting” line.

 • No one in front of the shooting line until the signal to “retrieve” has been given.